 - Future of Globalization

-Pro Tip: While discussing the effects and implications, take a holistic approach.
+Tips: Take a holistic approach while discussing the effects and implications.
 It is advisable to include how globalization impacts people, economies, countries, technologies, and more to get a bigger picture.

 6. Tax Reforms